 Treatment Program Curriculum

-Individualized care that is built around healing, respect, empowerment, and choice.
+Individualized care built around healing, respect, empowerment, and choice.

 At Continuum Outpatient, evidence-based methods and patient-centered care drive our treatment program curriculum.
 By using proven therapies, our programs give each patient the greatest chance for a positive outcome in recovery from mental illness and/or a substance use disorder.